China anti-virus curbs spur fears of global economic impact | Business

 - China

-Anti-virus controls that are confining millions of Chinese families to their homes and shut shops and offices are spurring fears of further damage to already weak global business and trade.
+More than 253,000 coronavirus cases have been found in China in the past three weeks and the daily average is rising, the government said on Tuesday, adding to pressure on officials who are trying to reduce economic damage by easing controls that confine millions of people to their homes.

-The ruling Communist Party promised on Nov 11 to reduce disruptions from its "zero- COVID" strategy by making controls more flexible.
-But the latest wave of outbreaks is challenging that, prompting major cities including Beijing to close off populous districts, shut stores and offices and order factories to isolate their workforces from outside contact.
+The ruling Communist Party promised earlier this month to reduce disruptions from its "zero- COVID" strategy by making controls more flexible.
+But the latest wave of outbreaks is challenging that, prompting major cities including Beijing to close off populous districts, shut stores and offices and ordered factories to isolate their workforces from outside contact.

+That has fuelled fears a downturn in Chinese business activity might hurt already weak global trade.

+The past week's average of 22,200 daily cases is double the previous week's rate, the official China News Service reported, citing the National Bureau of Disease Prevention and Control.

-On Tuesday, the government reported 28,127 cases were found over the past 24 hours in areas throughout China, including 25,902 with no symptoms.
+On Tuesday, the government reported 28,127 cases found over the past 24 hours, including 25,902 with no symptoms.
+Almost one-third, or 9,022, were in Guangdong province, the heartland of export-oriented manufacturing adjacent to Hong Kong.

-Global stock markets fell Monday as anxiety about China's controls added to unease about a Federal Reserve official's comment last week that already elevated US interest rates might have to rise further than forecast to cool surging inflation.
+Global stock markets fell Monday as anxiety about China's controls added to unease about a Federal Reserve official's comment last week that already elevated US interest rates might have to rise further than expected to cool surging inflation.
+Shares were mixed on Tuesday.

 China is the world's biggest trader and the top market for its Asian neighbours.
 Weakness in consumer or factory demand can hurt global producers of oil and other raw materials, computer chips and other industrial components, food and consumer goods.
 Restrictions that hamper activity at Chinese ports can disrupt global trade.

+They include shortening quarantines for people arriving in China to five days from seven and narrowing the definition of who counts as a close contact of an infected person.

+Despite that, the Guangdong provincial capital, Guangzhou, suspended access on Monday to its Baiyun district of 3.7 million residents.
+Residents of some areas of Shijiazhuang, a city of 11 million people southwest of Beijing, were told to stay home while mass testing is carried out.

-Economic growth rebounded to 3.9% over a year earlier in the three months ending in September, up from the first half's 2.2%.
+Economic growth rebounded to 3.9 per cent over a year earlier in the three months ending in September, up from the first half's 2.2 per cent.
 But activity already was starting to fall back.

-Retail spending shrank by 0.5% from a year earlier in October, retreating from the previous month's 2.5% growth as cities re-imposed anti-virus controls.
-Imports fell 0.3% in a sign of anemic consumer demand, a reverse from September's 6.7% rise.
+Retail spending shrank by 0.5 per cent from a year earlier in October, retreating from the previous month's 2.5 per cent growth as cities re-imposed anti-virus controls.

+Imports fell 0.3 per cent in a sign of anemic consumer demand, a reverse from September's 6.7 per cent rise.

-Chinese exports shrank by 0.7% in October after American and European consumer demand was depressed by unusually large interest rate increases by the Fed and other central banks to cool inflation that is at multi-decade highs.
+Chinese exports shrank by 0.7 per cent in October after American and European consumer demand was depressed by unusually large interest rate increases by the Fed and other central banks to cool inflation that is at multi-decade highs.

-Guangdong province, an export-oriented manufacturing powerhouse that is the latest infection hot spot, recorded 9,022 new cases on Tuesday, or almost one-third of the national total.
-That included 8,241 without symptoms.

-On Monday, the government of the provincial capital, Guangzhou, suspended access to its Baiyun district, home to some 3.7 million people, following outbreaks there.
+Businesspeople and economists see the changes in anti-virus controls as a step toward lifting controls that isolate China from the rest of the world.
+But they say "zero COVID" might stay in place until as late as the second half of next year.

 Guangzhou announced plans last week to build quarantine facilities for nearly 250,000 people.
 It said 95,300 people from another district, Haizhu, were being moved to hospitals or quarantine.

-The government of Shijiazhuang, a city of 11 million people southwest of Beijing, said factories that want to keep operating must impose "closed-loop management," the official term for employees living at their workplaces.
-That imposes extra costs for food and living space.
+Factories in Shijiazhuang were told to operate under "closed-loop management", a term for employees living at their workplaces.
+That adds costs for food and living space.

-Businesspeople and economists see the changes in anti-virus controls as a step toward eventually lifting controls that isolate China from the rest of the world.
-But they say "zero COVID" might stay in place until as late as the second half of next year.

-Entrepreneurs are pessimistic about the outlook despite government promises of less disruptive anti-virus measures, according to a survey by Peking University researchers and financial company Ant Group Ltd. It said a "confidence index" based on responses from 20,180 business owners fell to its lowest level since early 2021.
+Entrepreneurs are pessimistic about the current quarter, according to a survey by Peking University researchers and a financial company, Ant Group Ltd. It said a "confidence index" based on responses from 20,180 business owners fell to its lowest level since early 2021.

 The ruling party needs to vaccinate millions of elderly people before it can lift controls that keep out most foreign visitors, economists and health experts say.